 English would be the one that jumps out at you.
 However the truth about writing is that all life experience and all the knowledge you can obtain are useful to a writer’s brain.
 History, science, social studies, even languages and mathematics help flesh out the world inside your head, and will help you bring more to the writing process.

 I have absolutely no idea how much you would earn if you became a writer.
 You probably could not pick a profession that has a wider range of compensation.
 Some writers are incredibly rich.
 Some make a few thousand dollars a year from their writing.
 There are more of the latter than the former, if that helps.
-A very complicated breakdown of how payment works in the writing world can be found here.
 Writers are not “salaried” so the question doesn’t really apply.

 No, I cannot recommend specific colleges or programs.